Robert Baird McClure: China missionary

-Prodded by Gushue-Taylor, McClure made the decision to earn his FRCS degree, and in 1930, travelled to the UK to commence his studies.
-After surgical training and study at Chelsea Hospital, McClure failed the FRCS exam.
-He rejoined his family in Canada and studied surgery at Toronto General Hospital then re-took the FRCS exam in Toronto in the spring of 1931 but for a second time, he failed.
+After three years of education and prodding by Gushue-Taylor, McClure made the decision to earn his FRCS degree.
+In 1930, while Amy and the children travelled to Toronto, McClure journeyed to the UK to commence his studies.
+After several months of surgical training and study at Chelsea Hospital, McClure failed the FRCS exam.
+He rejoined his family in Canada and studied surgery for several more months at Toronto General Hospital.
+He then re-took the FRCS exam in Toronto in the spring of 1931 but for a second time, he failed.
 He immediately travelled to Edinburgh to sit for the summer exam, and this time, he passed.

 During his studies in Edinburgh, McClure had learned about the use of radium in cancer treatments.
 At the time, radium was very expensive, costing £15,000 per gram.
 In preparation for a return to the mission hospital at Qinyang, McClure raised enough money to buy a few micrograms of radium.
 One of his donors was diplomat Vincent Massey.
 McClure was the second missionary doctor in the world to buy radium (the first being the Canadian doctor William James Wanless for the Miraj Medical Centre in India.)

 The family moved back to Qinyang in late 1931.
 In the next two years, the McClure family expanded with the arrival of two more children.
 In 1934, McClure travelled to Europe for five months to study the latest developments in the use of radiation treatments for cancer.

 In 1937, McClure became the Field Director for the International Red Cross (IRC), and in this role, tried to convince all the factions vying for control of central China to allow for the free movement of medical supplies and treatment of wounded soldiers.
 During one of these attempts, he was detained by Japanese soldiers as a spy, and was only saved from immediate execution by the intervention of a Japanese officer who had worked with McClure on rural reconstruction.
+As the situation deteriorated in China, Amy returned to Canada with their children, and bought a house in Toronto, the first house that the McClures had owned.
+McClure's father, William McClure, now 84, moved in with Amy and the children.